Exponential methods for anisotropic diffusion: Conclusions

-In our companion paper \cite{Kis22}, we compare the performance of the alternating-direction implicit and Crank--Nicolson methods (traditionally used in \textsc{GalProp}) against our proposed method of computing the matrix exponential using the Leja method.
+In our companion work \cite{Kis22}, we compare the performance of the alternating-direction implicit and Crank--Nicolson methods (traditionally used in \textsc{GalProp}) against our proposed method of computing the matrix exponential using the Leja method within the framework of \picard.
 This has been considered for toy models with pure isotropic CR diffusion, diffusion plus advection, and cases including continuous energy losses in the presence of time-dependent CR sources.
 We show that the Leja method outperforms both these implicit methods in computational effort as well as accuracy by a substantial margin.
 The Leja method is well suited for treating realistic time-dependent CR transport problems, whilst accounting for anisotropic diffusion.
-Our future work, in this direction, would be to test the efficacy of the Leja scheme in anisotropic diffusion plus advection and (qualitatively) more realistic diffusion tensors against higher order implicit and semi-implicit methods.
-It would be interesting to see if the Leja method would be able to achieve such considerable speed-ups in cases where the imaginary eigenvalues of the underlying matrices are non-negligible.
-Furthermore, we will consider cases of time-varying diffusion coefficients that would emulate sinusoidal variations, exponential decay, and moving magnetic fields.
+Our future work, in this direction, is to test the efficacy of the Leja scheme in anisotropic diffusion plus advection and (qualitatively) more realistic diffusion tensors against higher order implicit and semi-implicit methods.
+It will be interesting to see if the Leja method would be able to achieve such considerable speed-ups in cases where the imaginary eigenvalues of the underlying matrices are non-negligible.
+Furthermore, we will consider cases of time-varying diffusion coefficients that would emulate time-varying magnetic fields in the form of sinusoidal variations or exponential decay as well as moving magnetic fields.
 The applicability of the $\mu$-mode integrator in such convoluted scenarios remains to be seen.
 We will also investigate the possibility of extending the $\mu$-mode integrator to handle matrices that are not expressible in the form of the Kronecker sum, i.e., $A_x \otimes A_y$.
 Such an approach will allow us to treat the remainder term, in the penalisation method, exponentially.